 The term time-weighting is a bit of a misnomer.
 Time-weighted returns do not “weight time”—every reporting period, regardless of length or amount invested, is weighted equally.
 Time-weighted returns eliminate or reduce the impact of cash flows.
 You can see the calculations here.
 This makes time-weighting ideal for comparison of asset managers, since asset managers typically have no control over cash flows.

 What time-weighting actually means is that each period’s return gets the same weight, regardless of how much money was invested.
-If, for example, a manager returned 10% the first year and -8% the second year, the two-year return would be 1.2% regardless of how much money was invested each year.
-This is useful when comparing two managers that had very different inflows and outflows.
-This is perfect to compare managers but, as we’ll see later, it has some real drawbacks in reporting on a client’s actual experience.
+If, for example, a manager returned 10% the first year and -8% the second year, the total two-year return would be +2% regardless of how much money was invested each year.
+The annualized return would round to +0.6%.
+This is perfect to compare managers especially if the two managers had very different cashflows but, as we’ll see later, it has some real drawbacks in reporting on a client’s actual experience.

 Unlike time-weighting, which eliminates or reduces the impact of cash flows, money-weighting takes the flows into consideration.
 And, unlike the term time-weighting, which doesn’t involve the weighting of time, money is actually weighted in money-weighted returns.
 If a client makes money during a period, the return will be positive; if a client loses money, the return will be negative.